-I had also thought about topping them with chocolate frosting, but I wanted something to reinforce the almond flavor, and I have a dusty bottle of amaretto sitting on top of the fridge I haven’t used in ages (it’s a good thing alcohol doesn’t exactly go bad, since I keep meaning to buy Sour Mix and just make myself the occasional Amaretto Sour!).They’re good.
-Moist, very heavy on the almond flavor without being too overpowering…And the frosting is heavenly!
+Also, it’s a good thing alcohol doesn’t exactly go bad, since I keep meaning to buy Sour Mix and just make myself the occasional Amaretto Sour!These Almond Cupcakes with Amaretto Buttercream are good.
+Moist, and very heavy on the almond flavor without being too overpowering.
+The frosting is heavenly!

 I did have some issues.
 The buttercream didn’t really want to come together, and was a little curdled.

-I think the problem was that my butter was too cold; my kitchen is drafty and it’s frigid today.
-But it came together, and I got some pretty cupcakes out of it.
+I am 99% sure the problem in my case is that my butter was too cold.
+My kitchen is drafty and it’s frigid today.
+But it finally came together, and I got some pretty cupcakes in the end.